What's New at the New York Botanical Garden Holiday Train Show 2013

 Holiday Train Show Tips

-The Holiday Train Show is extremely popular and gets jammed during peak times.
+Visit during off-peak times The Holiday Train Show is extremely popular and gets jammed, especially on weekends and during the holidays.
 The NYBG combats the crowds by selling timed tickets.
 Still, if it all possible, try to go on off-peak days (weekdays or evenings in November, early December and January).

-It's best to buy tickets in advance.
-If you try to pay at the door, you may find your preferred time slot sold out.
+Buy tickets in advance If you try to pay at the door, you might find the show sold out.

-Strollers aren't allowed inside the Holiday Train Show but you can leave them in the anteroom.
+Park your stroller They aren't allowed inside the Holiday Train Show however you can leave them in the anteroom.

-There's on-site parking for $12 per vehicle, but the NYBG is accessible via public transportation.
-Take Metro-North from Grand Central to the Botanical Garden station, which is directly across the street from the main entrance.
+Take mass transit to save money There's on-site parking for $12-$15 per vehicle, but the NYBG is accessible via public transportation.
+Take Metro-North to the Botanical Garden station, which is located directly across the street from the main entrance.

-The New York Botanical Garden Holiday Train Show is on view Saturday, November 17-Monday, January 13.
+The New York Botanical Garden Holiday Train Show is on view Saturday, November 16-Sunday, January 12, 2014.
 Weekdays: $20 for adults, $10 for children ages 2-12.
-Weekends and peak days Friday, November 23, Monday, December 17-Tuesday, January 1: $25 for adults, $15 for children ages 2-12.
+Weekends and peak days: $25 for adults, $15 for children ages 2-12.
 Visit the website for hours, dates and additional details.

 Other NYC Holiday Train Displays